 The Directors are responsible for the other information.
-The other information comprises the Statement of Directors' Responsibilities.
-The other information does not include the consolidated financial statements and our auditors' report thereon.
+The other information comprises the Statement of Directors' Responsibilities and the information included in the Annual Report, but does not include the consolidated financial statements and our auditors' report thereon.
+The Annual Report is expected to be made available to us after the date of this auditors' report.

-Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance or conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.